 By car, Brighton, Hove and Lewes are notoriously difficult for parking and you might consider one of BHA’s Park & Ride options.
 There’s a small Pay & Display car park at Lewes FC which is next to Lewes station, and there is free street parking north of West Worthing, Worthing or Shoreham stations, near the pubs above.

-By the way, BHA don’t allow flasks or large bags to be taken into the stadium and Sussex police can and frequently do arrest people for homophobic abuse.
+By the way, BHA don’t allow flasks or large bags to be taken into the stadium and Sussex police can and frequently do arrest people (who gets released by the Apex Bail Bonds in Rockingham County filing for bail) for homophobic abuse.